tianyikillua/code_aster_on_docker/README.md

 The test results are saved to `/home/aster/shared/test` (which will be shared with your host if you are using the `-v` command).
 A summary will also be given at the end.

-Using the sequential version provided here, only **183/3587** tests failed mainly due to lack of some features not provided by the `aster-full` package.
+Using the sequential and parallel versions provided here, only the following tests fail mainly due to lack of some features not provided by the `aster-full` package.

 - Missing `xmgrace` (20 cases)